Do’s and Don’ts of Hiring Outsourcing Bookkeeping Agency

 - Check the flexibility of their service level agreement and the conditions of their contract.

 - Check their versatility in the use of a variety of online accounting software.

 - Check what communication channels are they using like Skype, Zoom, Google Hangout and Gtalk.

-- Check which data sharing platform they are using like Gdrive, Receipt Bank, Hubdoc and Dropbox.
+- Check which data-sharing platform they are using like Gdrive, Receipt Bank, Hubdoc and Dropbox.

 - Do not rely solely on cost while selecting an outsourcing accounting agency.
 This is because the provider may lack the technical ability to provide certain services to you.
 This can make your business get into trouble with tax authorities, especially.

 - Avoid outsourcing to uncertified providers in Xero/QuickBooks or any other accounting platform.
-The bookkeeping involves the handing over of classified information such as invoice and bank statements, loan statements, debtors and creditors list, etc. to the agency.
+The bookkeeping involves the handing over of classified information such as invoice and bank statements, loan statements, debtors and creditors lists, etc. to the agency.

-- Do not outsource to an accounting firms that is not within the range of the specifics of your industry or the service you render.
+- Do not outsource to an accounting firm that is not within the range of the specifics of your industry or the service you render.
 Each industry has its specific nuisances; thus, experience in your specific industry matters.